orc721/orditroops.starter/README.md

 ```

 That's it.
-Yes, you can.
+Yes, you can - start a free mint (first-come/first-serve).

 Note: You are more than welcome to change